callahanchris/callahanchris.github.io/source/_posts/2014-09-11-china-map-project-part-1-nokogiri.markdown

 categories:
 ---

-Over the past couple months I've been working on a side project to create an [interactive, data-rich map of China](http://amapofchina.herokuapp.com). ([Check out the source code on Github!](https://github.com/callahanchris/china-map)) To accomplish this goal, I made a Ruby on Rails app that scrapes Wikipedia for data about Chinese provinces, stores this information in a database, and outputs the data as a JSON API.
+Over the past couple months I've been working on a side project to create an [interactive, data-rich map of China](http://amapofchina.herokuapp.com). ([Check out the source code on Github!](https://github.com/callahanchris/china-map)) To accomplish this goal, I made a Ruby on Rails app that scrapes Wikipedia for data about all of the regions in China, stores this information in a database, and outputs the data as a JSON API.
 On the frontend, I used JavaScript to create a vector map of China and populate the map with the data consumed from the API.
 I saw this project as something that could both challenge me technically and bring together two of my main interests: China and coding.

 ### Gathering the Data

 I used the Nokogiri gem to do all of the web scraping in this project.
 Starting on the [main China page on Wikipedia](http://en.wikipedia.org/wiki/China), I was able to scrape the links to the individual pages for every province, autonomous region, municipality, and special administrative region in China.
-On each page I was able to take in some basic data about the province, including its population, population density, and GPD per capita.
+On each page I was able to take in some basic data about the region, including its population, population density, and GPD per capita.

 Nokogiri and OpenURI make the process of web scraping very simple.
 In my `Gemfile`, I required the Nokogiri gem: